 Notes

 • This salsa recipe makes medium-spicy salsa.
 For mild salsa, substitute a can of regular diced tomatoes in place of the diced tomatoes with green chiles.
 For spicier salsa, use a whole jalapeño pepper or add in some of the ribs and seeds from the jalapeño.
-Be careful not to go overboard with the ribs and seeds, as that is where most of the spice is.
+Be careful not to go overboard with the ribs and seeds, since that is where most of the spice is.

-• Homemade salsa can be stored in an airtight container in the refrigerator for up to 7-10 days.
+• Homemade salsa can be stored in an airtight container in the refrigerator for up to 7 days.

 Serving: 1/4 cup, Calories: 15kcal, Carbohydrates: 3g, Sodium: 104mg, Potassium: 57mg, Sugar: 1g, Vitamin A: 215IU, Vitamin C: 4.3mg, Calcium: 19mg, Iron: 0.5mg